Gidgidonihah/.gittemplate/README.md

 The Git template for cloned Doba Repos

 ## What is this
-This repo provides 4 git pre-commit hooks that will run before a commit is allowed.
+This repo provides 4 git pre-commit hooks (and 1 runner hook) that will run before a commit is allowed.

+* **Pre-Commit Runner** - Runs the 4 main hooks (and any other approiately named pre-commit hooks)
 * **Pylint** - Runs `pylint` against the files being committed
 * **Flake8** - Runs `flake8` against the files being committed
 * **Branch Checker** - Checks if you are committed to a _protected_ branch.
 Asks for verification.